03Hari-Krishna-Kumar-div/Exam_portel/README.md

 ---

-📄 License
+⭐ Support

-This project is currently maintained as a development/academic project.
+If you find this project useful, consider giving the repository a ⭐ on GitHub.

-Refer to the repository for the latest source code, documentation, and project updates.
+Built for modern, efficient, and data-driven online examinations.